Creating ROI with your healthcare marketing magazine

-This holiday season, even one of the world's biggest digital companies, Amazon, is embracing direct mail to reach consumers with its holiday toy catalog.
+During last year's holiday season, even one of the world's biggest digital companies, Amazon, is embracing direct mail to reach consumers with its holiday toy catalog.

 We can all probably agree that's smart marketing.
 But we also know print comes at a price.
 So like any of your marketing efforts, you want to see the return on investment (ROI)—and so will your bosses.

 Here's a catalog of ideas to both add value that delivers ROI and better measure the impact of your print publication.
-It's a busy time of year, so you might save this post for when you're ready to gear back up in 2019.
-May it bring good tidings of great results.

 Providing value in your healthcare magazine

 Before we get into tracking ROI, let's begin with what matters most: If you want to prove value, you have to provide it.

 Put the service in service lines.
 Maybe you've been promoting your key services lines regularly, but are you thinking about it from your consumer's point of view?
 What matters most to them?

 For example, perhaps you want to increase interest in your organization's weight-loss surgery program.
 People who are considering a procedure will appreciate both reassurance and resources to help in their decision-making.
 How can you best serve them in the pages of your magazine?
 Maybe that's a Q&A with a surgeon, a piece that addresses common misconceptions, or a warm and welcoming ad for a seminar where people can learn more.